MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 >  You can include up to 65 data attributes in your Org data file

 >[!Important]
->We recommend not including employee names as any additional attribute to ensure privacy
+>To help ensure privacy, we recommend not including employee names as any additional attribute.

 ### What are common pitfalls to avoid?
 - Too many or too few unique values